Performance Boosting

 file which needs to be compiled with a C compiler to an .so

-command.
-We will restrict the discussion here to the Jupyter-way.
-For a full overview
+magic command.
+Herein, we restrict the discussion to the Jupyter-way.

 Demo: Cython